 Design and Technology

-Mrs Hunt is the Design and technology subject leader at our School.
+Mrs Kelly is the Design and technology subject leader at our School.

 At Shilbottle Primary, Design Technology is taught in all year groups using blocked subject time.
 Our Design Technology projects are often made cross curricular - linking to other subjects taught.
 Our Design Technology curriculum at Shilbottle intends that children; create products that are made for a purpose, have individuality in their design and construction of products, are taught both designing and making and cooking and nutrition, understand the importance of making on-going changes and improvements during the making stages, and link their Design Technology work to other areas of the curriculum including science and historical events.
 At Shilbottle Primary we aim to create a Design Technology curriculum that allows all pupils to develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world, build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality products for a wide range of uses, evaluate and test their ideas and products and the work of others in order to review and improve for future designs.